-Party or relevant jurisdiction Canada Fisheries and Oceans Canada Ministère des Forêts, de la Faune et des Parcs du Québec Title of project Early marine phase migration, and survival of Atlantic post- smolts from multi-sea-winter salmon populations of Quebec Objective of research project The objectives of the research project are: to study migrations, distribution and post-smolt survival of Atlantic salmon smolts into and to exit from the Gulf of St. Lawrence Brief description of research project Atlantic salmon smolts from index rivers in the province of Quebec will be intercepted during their migrations to the sea in the spring of 2017, taged with acoustic transmitters and their movements and early phase marine survival will be studied by tracking in tidal areas, nearshore and at the receiver arrays at the exits of the Gulf of St. Lawrence.
-The rivers to be studied include: - Saint-Jean (Gaspe), Sainte-Marguerite, de la Trinite, and aux Vieux-Fort.
-Dates during which research will take place May to October 2017 Area in which research will take place Gulf of St. Lawrence, eastern Canada Estimated number and weight of salmon to be retained Nil Resources Estimated cost of the research project - Number of participating scientists 4 Name and e-mail address of Martin Castonguay: martin.castonguay@dfo-mpo.gc.ca coordinating scientist in charge of project Julien April: julien.april@mffp.gouv.qc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Small vessels (<20 foot) Type and amount of gear and other equipment to be used Acoustic tags in smolts.
+Project No. C33 Stat tus: Ongoing Party or relevant jurisdiction Canada Fisheries and Oceans Canada Ministère des Forêts, de la Faune et des Parcs du Québec Title of project Early marine phase migration, and survival of post-smolts from salmon populations of Quebec Objective of research project The objectives of the research project are: - to study migrations, distribution and post-smolt survival of Atlantic salmon smolts as they leave rivers to travel in the Gulf of St. Lawrence to the Strait of Belle Isle Brief description of research project Atlantic salmon smolts from monitored rivers in the province of Quebec were intercepted during their migrations to the sea and tagged with acoustic transmitters.
+Their movements and early phase marine survival was studied by tracking in tidal areas, nearshore and at the receiver arrays at the 2 exits of the Gulf of St. Lawrence.
+In 2014, MFFP tagged 50 smolts with acoustic transmitters in the Vieux-Fort River (Lower North Shore).
+In 2017, MFFP and DFO tagged with acoustic transmitters a total of 188 smolts from Vieux-Fort River and Jacques Cartier River (50 km West of Québec City).
+The Jacques-Cartier River smolts, a reintroduced population, were tagged at Pont-Rouge hydrofacility dam.
+Post-smolt migrations from both rivers were monitored at the exit of the Gulf of St. Lawrence (Strait of Belle Isles).
+Also in 2017, the CIRSA (Université Laval) started a smolt survival program with PIT-tags in the Ste Marguerite North East River (Saguenay); monitoring of returning salmon will start in 2018.
+Dates during which research will take place Started in 2014 and to be continued.
+Area in which research will take place Gulf of St. Lawrence, eastern Canada Estimated number and weight of salmon to be retained Nil Resources Estimated cost of the research project Quebec: MFFP - approx. £80 K per year DFO - approx. £80 K for one year Université Laval - approx. £25 K per year Number of participating scientists 4 Name and e-mail address of co- ordinating scientist in charge of project Martin Castonguay: martin.castonguay@dfo-mpo.gc.ca Julien April : julien.april@mffp.gouv.qc.ca Normand Bergeron : normand.bergeron@ete.inrs.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Small vessels (<20 foot) Type and amount of gear and other equipment to be used Acoustic tags in smolts.
 Acoustic receivers in river and estuary.
-Details of any collaborating countries